NasWP/naswp-visitors/README.md

 - touch the screen on mobile devices
 - hit any key on keyboard

+*This plugin is not a replacement for Google Analytics and similar tools.
+The measurements are not completely accurate, but from our perspective it is the best way to measure traffic without storing personal data and having to use a cookie bar.*

 ## Plugin configuration

 By default, this plugin tracks visits of `page` and `post` post types and `category` and `post_tag` taxonomy terms.
 Visits are tracked only for anonymous users or users logged in with `subscriber` role.